 Conclusion

-Overall, social media has a mixed impact on patients, depends on the forum they utilize.
+Overall, social media has a mixed impact on patients, which depends on the forum they utilize.
 Reddit allows for more nuanced conversation, but also relies on the discretion, investment, and work of moderators.
-Instagram is not dependent on moderators, but conflicts can get so intensely personal that nuance is lost and patients are left to rely on slipshod educational content that may be too diagnostically inclusivebacked by pseudoscience, conflated with business interests, or abjectly false.
+Instagram is not dependent on moderators, but conflicts can get so intensely personal that nuance is lost and patients are left to rely on slipshod educational content that may be too diagnostically inclusive, backed by pseudoscience, conflated with business interests, or abjectly false.
 Finally, stealthily marketed products cloud discourses on Instagram.

 CONCLUSION